-Our Tuscany Untour staff Tracy Hyde has been busier than you might expect during this pandemic that has frozen travel.
-She has turned her talents to Zoom and invited Untourists into her kitchen to learn to make traditional Italian dishes with her.
+Our Tuscany UnTour staff Tracy Hyde has been busier than you might expect during this pandemic that has frozen travel.
+She has turned her talents to Zoom and invited UnTourists into her kitchen to learn to make traditional Italian dishes with her.

 Here’s Tracy’s recipe for eggplant parmigiana, along with wine recommendations.
 In addition to her normal cooking classes, Tracy will be teaching pasta making and hosting a presentation on Tuscan wines for our upcoming Virtual Weekend in Tuscany this month.